 Dates of the consultation: 25/01/2017 - 10/02/2017

-We hold regular major surveys of our residents.
-These are carried out by independent organisations on our behalf.
+The Residents' Surveys are carried out every two years.
 Residents are selected randomly and according to the population in each ward.
 The results are then weighted to fully reflect the local population.

 Allerdale residents are asked for their views on public services, democracy, voluntary work, crime and disorder which will provide a snapshot of public opinion and satisfaction with life in the borough.
 We do not have a report on the 2012 findings.